Nilo-Saharan languages: Bender's reconstruction

-Bender gave a list of about 350 cognates and discussed in depth the grouping and the phonological system proposed by Ch.
-Ehret.
+Bender gave a list of about 350 cognates and discussed in depth the grouping and the phonological system proposed by Ehret.
 Blench (2000) compares both systems (Bender's and Ehret's) and prefers the former because it is more secure and is based in more reliable data.
 For example, Bender points out that there is a set of phonemes including implosives /*ɓ, *ɗ, *ʄ, *ɠ/, ejectives /*pʼ, *tʼ, (*sʼ), *cʼ, *kʼ/ and prenasal constants /*ᵐb, *ⁿd, (*ⁿt), *ⁿɟ, *ᵑg/, but it seems that they can be reconstructed only for core groups (E, I, J, L) and the collateral group (C, D, F, G, H), but not for Proto-Nilo-Saharan.

 Ehret's reconstruction

 Christopher Ehret used a less clear methodology and proposed a maximalist phonemic system:

 Ehret's maximalist system has been criticized by Bender and Blench.
 These authors state that the correspondences used by Ehret are not very clear and because of this many of the sounds in the table may only be allophonic variations.